-While the work-based skills gained from a Higher National Diploma (HND) can lead directly to a career, many students use it as a stepping stone to an honours degree
+While the practical skills gained from a Higher National Diploma (HND) can lead directly to the workplace, many students 'top up' this qualification to a full Bachelors degree

 Should I 'top up' to a degree?

 Depending on the course, the majority of HND graduates are eligible to enrol onto the final year of a Bachelors degree to 'top up' their qualification.
 This may be to become fully qualified for a specific role or to continue pursuing an area of interest.

 Whether you choose to top up your HND qualification depends on the career path you'd like to take.
 While HND courses offer direct routes into many roles, you'll need a full Bachelors degree to apply for graduate schemes or graduate-level jobs.
 A significant number of HND graduates choose to top up their qualification for this reason.